pypy/pypy/rpython/doc/jit/pyjitpl5.rst

 JIT hints
 ---------

-To add a JIT to an interpreter, PyPy only requires that two hints be added to the target interpreter.
+To add a JIT to an interpreter, RPython only requires two hints to be added to the target interpreter.
 These are jit_merge_point and can_enter_jit. jit_merge_point is supposed to go at the start of opcode dispatch.
 It allows the JIT to bail back to the interpreter in case running machine code is no